 - Let your surgeon know if you have a fever, cold, flu, herpes breakout or other illness before surgery

 I am glad I had this surgery done, as my damage was severe.
 Research has shown that the tendons are still inactive five years after repair, and the pain is gone.
-The pain is gone, and I am able to do more around.
+So my pain is gone, and I am able to do many more activities..

 Another problem is weakness in my arm as one muscle was atrophied, according to the scan.
-I would encourage anyone with a soldier problem to get it treated sooner, rather than wait as eating can create more damage.
+I would encourage anyone with a soldier problem to get it treated sooner rather than wait, as waiting can create more damage.

 © 2014 Pamela Oglesby